samplchallenges/SAMPL7/README.md

 ## What's coming
 - GSK logD challenge information as soon as available
-- Results (and inputs for) host-guest reference calculations as conducted by Mobley lab, as soon as available.
+- Results (input files) host-guest reference calculations as conducted by Mobley lab, as soon as available.
 We are conducting alchemical binding free energy calculations with Yank.
 - Experimental results for the host-guest challenge (except for TrimerTrip, which is available now)
 - Analysis of submissions for the host-guest challenge
 - PHIP2 protein-ligand challenge submission format and URL.